feathersjs/docs/guides/chat/server/start-server.md

 - `service.remove(null)` deletes all of that service's items.

 > **Remove.** You have to be careful not to accidentally pass `null`.
-One way to protect yourself is by using a before hook that throws on `null`.
+One way to protect yourself is by using the `disableMultiItemChange` hook.

 ### Running the server